Computing at BC

 - Access your email from a web browser

-- Access your files via a web browser (MyFiles@bc)
+- Access your files saved on MyFiles@bc via a web browser

 - Using your smartphone at BC

-Faculty members’ office computers are supplied by Boston College and upgraded on a continuous replacement cycle through the Boston College Computer Replacement Program (BCCR).
+Faculty members’ office computers are supplied by Boston College and upgraded on a continuous replacement cycle through the Boston College Computer Replacement (BCCR) Program.
 BC provides the option of either a Windows or Macintosh laptop or desktop computer.
-Boston College Computer Replacement (BCCR)

-BCCR computers have the latest operating system software installed (currently Mac OS X Snow Leopard and Windows 7).
-Computers distributed by the University arrive with standard software installed and are configured for the BC Network.
-Included software: Microsoft Office Suite, Anti-virus, Adobe Acrobat, Firefox web browser
+BCCR computers have the latest operating system software installed.
+Computers distributed by the University arrive with standard software installed and are configured for the BC network.
+Included software: Microsoft Office Suite, Anti-virus, Adobe Acrobat, Firefox web browser.

 ITS Hardware Repair services most popular brands of computers.
 View details on computer brands serviced, warranty work, and fees for computers no longer under warranty.